DETAILED ACTION

 a memory (the memories of Squitieri/Young; see paragraphs 0083, 0139, and 0141 of Squitieri) that includes instructions that, when executed by the processor, cause the controller to:

-cause the plurality of chambers to be independently inflated to varying degrees in accordance with a programmed pattern (paragraphs 0080 and 0099 of Squitieri), in response to a determination that the pressure-mitigation device is disposed between a human body in a supine position and a surface (paragraphs 0099 and 0167 of Squitieri);
+cause the plurality of chambers to be independently inflated to varying degrees in accordance with a programmed pattern (paragraphs 0080 and 0099 of Squitieri), in response to a determination that the pressure-mitigation device is disposed between a human body in a supine position and an underlying surface (paragraphs 0099 and 0167 of Squitieri; using the sensors of Caminade);

 With respect to claim 9, the combination teaches or suggests that the structural body further includes a second fluid interface (the connector for the pump 132 of Squitieri; paragraphs 0080 and 0083 of Squitieri) to which a pump (the pump 132 of Squitieri) is fluidly couplable.

-With respect to claim 10, the combination teaches or suggests that each channel of the multi-channel tubing (the multi-channel tubing 135 of Squitieri) corresponds to a different one of the plurality of chambers of the pressure-mitigation device (paragraph 0082 of Squitieri).
+With respect to claim 10, the combination teaches or suggests that the multi-channel tubing (the multi-channel tubing 135 of Squitieri) comprises a plurality of channels, and wherein each channel of the multi-channel tubing fluidly couples the fluid interface to a different one of the plurality of chambers of the pressure-mitigation device (paragraph 0082 of Squitieri).

-With respect to claim 11, the combination teaches or suggests that the instructions further cause the controller to: causing a notification to be presented that indicates the human body is improperly positioned on the mitigation device (generating notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface and facilitate or ensure the adjustment of the patient accordingly; paragraph 0030-0031, 0033, and 0061-0063 of Young; paragraph 0057 of Squitieri).
+With respect to claim 11, the combination teaches or suggests that the instructions further cause the controller to: causing a notification to be presented that indicates the human body is improperly positioned on the mitigation device (generating notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface and facilitate or ensure the adjustment of the patient accordingly; paragraphs 0030-0031, 0033, and 0061-0063 and claims 12, 13 and 19 of Young; paragraph 0057 of Squitieri).

 With respect to claim 15, the combination teaches or suggests a method performed by a controller (the control system 130 of Squitieri) that has a durable housing (the controller housing of the modified control system 130 pf Squitieri) in which a processor (the processors of Squitieri/Young) resides, the method comprising: